 Primeval I think managed to maintain a consistent quality throughout its run.

 Though Nick was my favourite leading character I liked all of the shows characters.
-I don’t think there was a single unlikable main lead and all of the villains were interesting and 3 dimensional characters too.
+I don’t think there was a single unlikable main lead, and all of the villains were interesting and 3 dimensional characters too.

 Most people tend to just do a variation of Sir Arthur Conan Doyle’s The Lost World.
 There is a valley, a plateau, an island somewhere where Dinosaurs survived to the present.
 Now and again you get the odd story that manages to be something more than just the Lost World again like say Godzilla, or Jurassic Park that has Dinosaurs being brought to life through cloning.
+Still even then you are still limited in terms of where you can put your Dinosaurs.

 Thus as far as a work of Dinosaur fiction goes I’d say Primeval has by far and away the best premise.
 The concept of the anomalies at the same time allows it to be far more than just a Dinosaur series.
-It was also able to incorporate stories about a post apocalyptic earth, explore concepts such as time paradoxes, changes to established history and even existentialist ideas about the ultimate fate of mankind itself and the effect we have had on the environment.and other life forms.
+It was also able to incorporate stories about a post apocalyptic earth, explore concepts such as time paradoxes, changes to established history and even existentialist ideas about the ultimate fate of mankind itself and the effect we have had on the environment.

 Overall I’d rank it as the best British cult series of the 21st century alongside Being Human and the best British Science Fiction series of the 21st century.